SethSmigelski/under-the-weather/readme.txt

 == Description ==

 Under The Weather is a powerful yet simple plugin designed to display location-specific weather forecasts on your WordPress site.
+Featuring a dedicated "Under The Weather Forecast" block to add and customize weather widgets directly in the WordPress editor for a seamless workflow.

 With performance in mind, Under The Weather uses a server-side caching system (WordPress Transients) to minimize API calls and ensure your site remains fast.

-This plugin is ideal for travel blogs, outdoor activity sites, or any website that needs to display weather conditions for specific locations without the bloat of heavy, multi-dependency plugins.
 Under The Weather is completely "vanilla" on the front-end, meaning it does not rely on jQuery or any other JavaScript frameworks.
 Built with modern security practices, including input validation, CSRF protection, and optional rate limiting to protect your site and API quota.

+This plugin is ideal for travel blogs, outdoor activity sites, or any website that needs to display weather conditions for specific locations without the bloat of heavy, multi-dependency plugins.

 **Key Features:**

 * **Stylish Weather Widgets:** Choose between default OpenWeather images or the crisp Weather Icons font set.
-* **Easy to Use:** Simply add a `<div>` with data attributes to any webpage to display the widget.
+* **Easy to Use:** Add weather widgets using the WordPress block editor or by placing a simple `<div>` with data attributes anywhere on your site.
 * **Server-Side Caching:** All API calls are cached on your server, dramatically reducing calls to the OpenWeather API and speeding up page loads for all users.
 * **Visual Performance Report:** Monitor your site's API usage with a bar chart that displays a 7-day history of cached requests versus new calls to the OpenWeather API - a clear look at how the caching system is working to keep your site fast and your API calls low.
 * **Highly Customizable:** Use the detailed settings page to control everything from cache duration to the number of forecast days.